sparkflows/sparkflows-docs/docs/time-series/time_series_feature_engineering.rst

    * - Features
      - Description
    * - DateTimeFieldExtract
-     - Extracts year, month, day of month, hour, minute, second and week of year from timestamp/date columns.
+     - Extracts year, month, day of month, hour, minute, second and week of year from timestamp/date columns
    * - Days to holiday
      - Days remaining for next holiday
    * - Days from holiday